AlonsoPaulino/memetrix/README.md

 # Memetrix

-Memetrix is a project developed as part of Belatrix Android Training Course.
+Memetrix is a project developed during the Belatrix Android Training Course.